Cartwright Inquiry: Report findings in respect of Green's study

-The New Zealand Medical Council accepted that the 1978 protocols laid down by the Hospital Medical Committee spelt the end of the ‘trial’.
+The New Zealand Medical Council accepted that the 1978 protocols laid down by the Hospital Medical Committee spelled the end of the 'trial'.
 The International Federation of Gynecology and Obstetrics published statistics from the late 1970s which showed that the hospital ranked among the best institutions in the world in regard to five-year survival rates for patients with carcinoma of the cervix.

+For the most comprehensive analysis of the Cartwright Report and its relevance to modern screening programmes, see the 2019 encyclopaedic guide to screening published by Oxford University Press which draws on the Inquiry as a case study.

-The Medical Review
+The medical review

 A review of case notes by the medical advisors of women with CIS diagnosed from 1955 to 1976 identified women who might require further treatment or advice.
 The review also examined outcomes within 10 years of diagnosis of cervical CIS.
 This identified 1965 to 1974 as the time period with "a marked and statistically significant elevation in risk of developing invasion within 1-10 years", compared to time periods before and after, and within one year – the latter "suggesting that management during those years did not result in adequate exclusion of invasive cancer."
 This implies that new patients were not referred to Green after 1974, though existing patients remained under his care.

 Other related findings

-Other unethical practices exposed at the Inquiry were Green's 'baby smears' study, approved by the Hospital Medical Committee in 1963, in which Green proposed to take some two to three thousand cervical smears from newborn baby girls in an attempt to prove that abnormal cells, which might be the forerunner of CIS, might be present at birth in female babies.
-When news of the neonatal study broke during the Inquiry, there was a public furore, as no provision for parental knowledge or consent had been made.
+Other unethical practices exposed at the inquiry were Green's 'baby smears' study, approved by the Hospital Medical Committee in 1963, in which Green proposed to take some two to three thousand cervical smears from newborn baby girls in an attempt to prove that abnormal cells, which might be the forerunner of CIS, might be present at birth in female babies.
+When news of the neonatal study broke during the inquiry, there was a public furore, as no provision for parental knowledge or consent had been made.
 Judge Cartwright heard evidence, also, of disrespectful teaching practices, such as the insertion and removal of intrauterine devices on patients under general anaesthetic for other purposes, and vaginal examinations performed by undergraduates on anaesthetised women, in both cases without their prior knowledge or consent.
 The Report condemned such practices.

-Report Recommendations, Resulting Legal Reforms and Other Changes
+Report recommendations, resulting legal reforms and other changes

 Recommendations in the Report of the Cervical Cancer Inquiry 1988 contributed to sweeping changes in law and practice around health and disability services’ consumers' rights in the 1990s and beyond.